axieinfinity/ronin-documentation/docs/node-operators/mainnet/validator.md

 docker logs node -f --tail 100
 ```

-Your node is up and listening at `localhost:8545`.

-9. Confirm that your node is working: After a few minutes, go to the [stats page](https://stats.roninchain.com/) to check the status of the node.
-If it's green, the node is connected and up to date with the network.
+9. Confirm your node is working on Ronin stats

+After a few minutes, go to the [stats page](https://stats.roninchain.com/) to
+check the status of your node.
+If it's green, the node is connected and up to
+date with the network.

+10. As a validator, you are also required to run a bride operator node